radiantlogic-v8/documentation-new/documentation/monitoring-and-alerts/monitoring-and-alerts.md

 ## Overview

 Monitoring is one of the most important aspects of maintaining the health of RadiantOne.
-It is highly recommended that you monitor the RadiantOne components on a regular basis.
-The RadiantOne service can be monitored from Environment Operations Center (for SaaS deployments only), and the Classic and Server Control Panels, in addition to using third party tools.
+It is highly recommended that you monitor the RadiantOne service on a regular basis.
+The RadiantOne service can be monitored from Environment Operations Center (for SaaS deployments only), and the Classic and Server Control Panels (for SaaS and Self-managed deployments), in addition to using third party tools.

 To switch to Classic Control Panel, use the menu options for the logged in user in the upper right.